 As men age, the frequency of their early morning erections decreases.
 The angle of elevation of the erect penis, which varies considerably between individuals, also reduces as a man ages.
 In addition, the time over which a man can maintain an erection reduces from an average of over one hour in the late teens to an average of around 7 minutes for 66 to 70 year olds.

-Boys who become adolescent first (before 12 years of age) often have the highest orgasm frequencies throughout their lives.
+Boys who become adolescent first (before 12 years of age) tend to have the highest orgasm frequencies throughout their lives.
 Having a creative imagination has a positive correlation with responsiveness.
 Boys with a high IQ (intelligence quota) are often those who reach adolescence first.

 Research indicates that the vast majority of men focus on achieving orgasm as quickly as possible.
 Most men are interested in a woman’s sexual attributes and her sexual willingness.
 Typically less educated men prioritise their own relief over the quality of the experience.
 Such men prefer to head straight for intercourse rather than offer a partner any foreplay.
 Female partners of less educated men can enjoy being the object of a man’s desire without needing to do very much or fake a response.
 A man takes what he needs and he’s not interested in what a woman gets out of it.
 Less educated men enjoy their own pleasure rather needing to imagine a lover’s arousal.